RsyncProject/rsync/rsync.1.md

     When specifying a destination path, including a trailing slash ensures that rsync always treats the whole path as the directory name to be created, even if the source arg is a single filename.
-See the [COPYING A SINGLE FILE](#) section for full details on how rsync decides if a final destination path element is a directory or not.
+See the [COPYING TO A DIFFERENT NAME](#) section for full details on how rsync decides if a final destination path element is a directory element or not.

     If you would like the newly-created destination dirs to match the dirs on the sending side, you should be using [`--relative`](#opt) (`-R`) instead